-"Filtered offsite request". ?
+I get "Filtered offsite request" messages.
+How can I fix them?

 Those messages (logged with DEBUG level) don't necessarily mean there is a problem, so you may not need to fix them.

 Those messages are thrown by the Offsite Spider Middleware, which is a spider middleware (enabled by default) whose purpose is to filter out requests to domains outside the ones covered by the spider.